June 24, 2021

 Great Experience = Increased Loyalty

-SME 3 says the real advantage of CX is "keeping customers happy so that they keep being customers."
+The real advantage of CX is keeping customers happy so that they keep being customers.

 You’ve probably come across these oft-cited stats:

 - Most of your business comes from your existing customers